-- A mild steel tube 4" x 20' this will be set up in the Caltech Synchrotron labs. - End pumping with turbos, 160 l/s. - 40 × 6" segmentation for the modeling. - D-R parameters from the fit to the CERN prototype data were used.

-- Each segment is baked at 150C for 6 hours, constituting a 10 day sequential bake. - Continued pumping at room temperature (27C) for another 5 days.
+- End pumping with turbos, 160 l/s. - 40×6 " segmentation for the modeling. - D-R parameters from the fit to the CERN prototype data were used. - Each segment is baked at 150C for 6 hours, constituting a 10 day sequential bake. - Continued pumping at room temperature (27C)followed for another 5 days.

 Fig. 7 shows the initial site population occupation vs. binding energy distribution along the 40 sections of the tube.
-The (lower/upper) limits on the binding energy are determined by the bake temperature, the characteristic D-R isotherm distribution temperature, $T{Dpeak}$ , and (minimum/maximum) emission times for the $H_2O$ molecules leaving the surface sites (see ref.
+The (lower/upper) limits on the binding energy are determined by the bake temperature, the characteristic D-R isotherm distribution temperature, T{Dpeak} , and (minimum/maximum) emission times for the H2O molecules leaving the surface sites (see ref.
 [1] for details of the adaptation of the D-R isotherm model to simulation of LIGO beamtube pumping).